-How to remove glue from wooden floors
+How to remove glue from wooden floors made easy

 Wooden flooring is a popular choice for bedrooms, dining rooms, living rooms etc. It’s easy to clean and upgrades almost any room in the house.
 Whilst wooden flooring is easy to install, accidents can happen, especially with wood glue.
 In that case you need to move quickly.